NixOS/nix.dev/source/tutorials/first-steps/ad-hoc-shell-environments.md

 In the search results, each item shows the package name, and the details list the available programs.[^2]

 [^2]: A package name is not the same as a program name.
 Many packages provide multiple programs, or no programs at all if they are libraries.
-Even for packages that provide exactly one program, the package and progam name are not necessarily the same.
+Even for packages that provide exactly one program, the package and program name are not necessarily the same.

 (run-any-program)=
 ## Run any combination of programs